-Tags are created at the organization level and managed through the Resource Manager, which is used across Google Cloud.
-Once you attach a tag to a Cloud Storage bucket, you can use the tag with IAM Conditions to grant access to Cloud Storage resources or with organization policies to enforce constraints on Cloud Storage resources.
+Tags are created at the organization or project level and managed through the Resource Manager, which is used across Google Cloud.
+Once you attach a tag to a Cloud Storage bucket, you can use the tag with IAM Conditions to grant access to resources or with organization policies to enforce constraints on resources.

 Tags can be attached to a bucket only after the bucket has been created.

 You can have a maximum of 50 tag bindings per bucket.

 Although tags are managed through the Resource Manager, you need the following IAM permissions to set and manage tags on buckets:

 Examples for attaching tags to Cloud Storage buckets

 Once you've created and defined a tag, you can attach the tag to your bucket.

 - The tag value has a namespaced name of